After My Fiance Beat Me Should I Forgive Him?

 If you haven't already dropped the assault charges against him, I suggest that you not drop them.
 Let him face the consequences for his violent behavior--otherwise, you're giving him your permission to do it again.

-Read these pages, which will help you:
+Read this page, which will help you:

 FAQ page